-Particulars Year ended
+Double to the second se Year ended

-March-21 March-20
+Particulars March-21 March-20

 Effect on Profit and loss

 10% decrease in Interest rates (26) (57)

 10% increase in Interest rates 26 57

 Price risk is the risk that value of the financial instrument will fluctuate as a result of change in market prices and related market variables including interest rate for investment in mutual funds and debt securities, whether caused by factors specific to an individual investment, its issuer and markets.
 The Company's exposure to price risk arises from investments in unquoted equity securities, debt securities units of mutual funds and alternative investment funds which are classified as financial assets either at fair value through other comprehensive income or at fair values through profit and loss.